brainpicture/hashlib/README.md

 You should use `var hashlib = require("./build/default/hashlib");` (way to module)

 ### way 2 (works if node are installed in default path)
-1) go to the directory with this library
+1) go to the directory with hashlib library

 2) execute `make`